SinTan1729/chhoto-url/README.md

 ![Screenshot](./screenshot.png)

 # Planned features for 1.0 (in order of importance
-- Some form of authentication
-- Input validation (on client and server)
 - Deleting links using API and frontend
 - Better deduplication
 - Code cleanup